 Hardiness Zone: (annual)

 Small, freely branching shrub or subshrub with unusual tubular flowers lipped with upward facing red petals that look like mouse ears and purple eyes with dark red flutes; great for bedding, shrub borders, and containers in warm climates

-Tiny Mice Cuphea's tomentose pointy leaves remain grayish green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Tiny Mice Cuphea's tomentose pointy leaves remain grayish green in color throughout the season on a plant with an upright spreading habit of growth.

 Tiny Mice Cuphea is a multi-stemmed annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Tiny Mice Cuphea is recommended for the following landscape applications;